Practical One-Round-Trip BFT Replication: Related Work

 \section{Related Work}

+\Para{Optimistic Protocols and Techniques} Optimistic BFT protocols exploit favorable common-case conditions to improve performance.
+In comparison to many recent works tailored to Internet-scale blockchains that target improving aggregate throughput \cite{narwahl_tusk, hotstuff, chopchop}, scaling the number of replicas \cite{sbft}, or even performance under non-ideal conditions \cite{autobahn, bftbrain}, optimistic BFT protocols are better suited for more controlled deployments.
+For example, permissioned blockchains \cite{hyperledgerfabric, russinovich2019ccf} often run on managed infrastructure, where participants are known and Byzantine behavior is rare.
+Optimistic protocols are also useful for services that seek robustness against rare non-crash failures~\cite{driscoll_byzantine_2003} without assuming a fully adversarial threat model.

+We use optimism as a framework to compare BFT protocols by the common-case conditions they exploit and the techniques they use to exploit them.
+Specifically, we can use the three techniques discussed in \S\ref{sec:background}: fast path quorums, speculative execution, and leaderless proposals.
+Table~\ref{tab:protocol_message_delays} summarizes a number of existing partially synchronous BFT protocols, the optimistic techniques they use, and the resulting conditions needed for their fast paths.
+Most of these prior protocols utilize one or two techniques, but consequently cannot achieve a $2\Delta$ best-case latency.
+As discussed, the ``quorum'' protocols Q/U~\cite{QU} and Aliph~\cite{700bftaliph} incorporate all 3 techniques, but cannot handle concurrent requests. \prot{} uses all 3 techniques as well, but its ordering layer allows it to handle concurrent requests at the cost of a small waiting delay $\epsilon$.

+\Para{BFT Protocol Composition} An additional challenge for optimistic protocols is designing alternative paths to consensus to handle the cases where these fast path conditions are unavailable \cite{zyzzyvasafety}.
+One common solution is to compose BFT protocols, and create a slow path that defers to a fallback protocol such as PBFT \cite{optimisticBA, 700bftaliph, HQosdi}.
+Other protocols run the fast path in parallel with other consensus mechanisms \cite{geng2023nezha, banyan, kudzu, sbft}, but this adds extra overhead to the fast path. \prot{}'s approach is most similar to the former, as it uses a simplified PBFT-style protocol to resolve uncommitted log entries when its optimistic fast path fails.

+\Para{Clock Accelerated Protocols} A similar use of clock synchronization to \prot{} has been proposed in a number of crash-fault tolerant (CFT) protocols in order to speed up consensus~\cite{geng2023nezha,domino,epaxostoq,sosp25-tiga,vldb25-k2}.
+In the BFT world, Flutter~\cite{flutterblink} is a distributed algorithm, but not a fully implemented system, which also implements BFT consensus atop synchronized clocks.
+Flutter requires inter-replica coordination on the critical path for every commit and defers execution until a safe order is confirmed, thus precluding speculative execution.
+This conservative design results in higher latency than \prot{}, as shown in our evaluations.
+However, unlike \prot{}, in Flutter, a malicious client cannot directly affect whether correct client requests are able to take the fast path or not.

-\Para{Offloading ordering for BFT.} Recent protocols address the coordination cost of BFT protocols by offloading ordering from replicas to the other components.
-For example, prior systems~\cite{eurosys12-cheapbft,eurosys17-hybster,eurosys23-flextrust,eurosys25-achilles} leverage trusted execution environments (TEEs) to reduce inter-replica coordination during ordering.
-NeoBFT~\cite{sigcomm23-neobft} offloads ordering to the network by using programmable switches to perform Authenticated Ordered Multicast (AOM). $\mu$BFT~\cite{asplos23-ubft} employs RDMA-based disaggregated memory to implement a Consistent Tail Broadcast (CTB) primitive to remove equivocation. \prot{} also offloads ordering to the sequencing layer, but instead of specialized hardware or trusted components, uses a best-effort mechanism based on clock synchronization.
+\Para{Other Offloading} Instead of using clock synchronization, many systems offload ordering to separate (trusted) components \cite{nopaxos, specpaxos}.
+NeoBFT~\cite{sigcomm23-neobft} offloads ordering to the network by using trusted programmable switches to perform Authenticated Ordered Multicast (AOM). $\mu$BFT~\cite{asplos23-ubft} employs RDMA-based disaggregated memory to implement a Consistent Tail Broadcast (CTB) primitive.